 Capital One® SavorOne℠ Cash Rewards Credit Card

 The Capital One® SavorOne℠ Cash Rewards Credit Card is a solid card for a large purchase you haven’t made yet or a balance transfer from another card.
-That’s because this card offers 15 months at 0% APR for purchases and balance transfers, and all without an annual fee.
+That’s because this card offers 0% intro APR on purchases for 15 months; 15.24% - 25.24% variable APR after that, with purchases and balance transfers, and all without an annual fee.